mpharrigan/mpharrigan.github.io/_posts/2016-12-01-trjconv-from-python.md

 ## See also

-Gromacs has [some info](http://www.gromacs.org/Documentation/How-tos/Using_Commands_in_Scripts) about this problem (Thanks Nate!).
+ - Gromacs has [some info](http://www.gromacs.org/Documentation/How-tos/Using_Commands_in_Scripts) about this problem (Thanks Nate!).
 Note that their examples use bash constructs, so you have to do `subprocess.call("...", shell=True)` for them to work.
 This is [generally a bad idea](https://docs.python.org/3/library/subprocess.html#security-considerations).

+ - [GromacsWrapper](http://gromacswrapper.readthedocs.io/en/latest/) is a Python package that makes this seamless.
+Thanks to [Chris](https://twitter.com/jsci/status/804500872269070336) for pointing this out.